-With either wiring method above, EvacMAX[TM] provides demand-based high speed operation for maximum ventilation.
+With either wiring method above, EvacMAX[TM] provides demand based high speed operation for maximum ventilation.
 This disables frost control, and should only be used for short periods of time, such as boosting ventilation for bathroom exhaust.
 To enable EvacMAX[TM], place a switched line between terminal connections 1 and 5.
-Finally, unplug the HRV and then plug it back in while holding down the black button on the control panel.
 The Aldes 20/40/60 Minute Timer (P/N 611228) is recommended for controlling EvacMAX[TM].